 Katarina Dalayman as Kundry had some shrill high notes and the voice is serviceable rather than beautiful.
 Evgeny Nikitin was surprisingly subdued as Klingsor.
 I wanted more over-the-top mustache-twirling vocal fireworks from him.
 Instead he did just park and bark in front of the prompter's box and stared intently at the prompter's lips.
 Daniele Gatti made the Met orchestra shimmer and the horns were in tune.
 I don't know enough about Parsifal conducting (I've only listened to a few recordings by Kna and Levine) but the Met orchestra certainly sounded excellent.
 Unfortunately the rhythmic impulse that this kind of slow, ponderous score needs wasn't there, and everything always seemed to crawl to a close.

 I will say that I thought the music (particularly the Redemption/Good Friday theme) to be some of the most memorable Wagner ever wrote.
 It's not often that I leave the theatre absentmindedly humming Wagner, but the Good Friday theme has been stuck in my head since last night.
-Which makes my disgust for the opera that much stronger.
-Parsifal goes against everything I believe in.
+Which makes my concerns about the subtext for the opera that much stronger.
 I believe fixation on Jesus dying and suffering for our sins is the reason there are the Fred Phelps' of the world.
 I believe fixation on Jews killing Christ led to thousands of years of religious strife that still exists today.
 I believe the concept of women having original sin is ...
 I don't even want to go there.
 And finally, the concept that a Supreme Leader can perform miracles is cult-like and creepy.
 If this were, say, a crappy movie done by a crappy anti-Semitic director (cough, Mel Gibson, cough, Passion of the Christ) most people would rightly dismiss it as nonsense.
-But that's the danger of Wagner -- he dresses up a hateful religious screed with this music so angelic that as I'm writing this, it's still stuck in my head.
+But that's the Wagner experience -- his librettos may fail in their excessive length, barely disguised prejudices, and repetition, but his music always takes you to another plane.